-4. If the device to be prioritized appears in the MAC Device List, select its radio button.
+4. If the device to be prioritized is in the MAC Device List, select its radio button.

 The information from the MAC Device List populates the policy name, MAC Address, and Device Name fields.
-If the device does not appear in the MAC Device List, click Refresh.
-If it still does not appear, fill in these fields manually.
+If the device is not in the MAC Device List, click Refresh.
+If it still does not display, fill in these fields manually.